-In 1984, the Dodge Grand Caravan and Plymouth Voyager pioneered the minivan concept.
-U.S. sales of the Grand Caravan hit their peak at 300,000 in 1996 & 1997, then hovered around the 100,000 to 150,000 range since.
+1984, the Dodge Grand Caravan and Plymouth Voyager pioneered the minivan concept.
+U.S. sales of the Grand Caravan peaked at 300,000 in 1996 & 1997, then hovered around the 100,000 to 150,000 range.
 The Caravan lived through five design updates, the most current dating back to 2008.
 It remained virtually unchanged for its remaining 12 years.

 During the delayed termination of the Dodge Caravan, which Dodge continued to build longer than anticipated, Chrysler finally announced its replacement.
 Chrysler was going to build the Chrysler Voyager, a lower-cost version of the Chrysler Pacifica, to help fill the need of its large category of business being left aside.
 The first year of this replacement would be 2020.
 The year the Dodge Caravan would be discontinued.
 It was great news!
 However, this is where it gets interesting.

-With the production of the Chrysler Voyager, the mobility industry could provide customers once again an affordable option once driven by the Dodge Caravan.
+With the production of the Chrysler Voyager, the mobility industry could again provide customers with an affordable option once driven by the Dodge Caravan.
 While not exactly priced the same as the Caravan once was, the costs were closer than the Pacifica, and the vehicle was safer and much more technologically advanced.

-Everything seemed good once again in the industry, then Chrysler made another announcement.
+Everything again seemed good in the industry, then Chrysler made another announcement.
 After the 2021 model year, they were going to discontinue the production of the Chrysler Voyager as a vehicle for sale to the general public.
-Meaning, after the 2021 model year, Chrysler Voyagers would not be available for sale on a local car dealer’s lot.
+After the 2021 model year, Chrysler Voyagers would not be available for sale on a local car dealer’s lot.
 A huge blow and scare once again to the mobility industry, or was it?